 Where are we now?

-We've developed a longlist of options for how we treat and discharge Palmerston North's wastewater in future.
-Now we want to hear from you.
+We've developed a longlist of 26 options for how we treat and discharge Palmerston North's wastewater in future.
+Council is working with technical experts to assess these options and develop a shortlist of options to explore even further.

 Got a specific question or would like to know more?